- Home

 Click on the headings below to learn more.

 You can have bowel cancer without noticing anything is wrong.
+Or you might notice some warning signs like:

-- blood or mucus in your poo
+- blood or mucus (a slippery substance) in your poo

 - feeling tired all the time.

-The test results will tell the doctor what type of bowel cancer you have, and if the cancer has spread (the stage).
-This information helps the doctors decide what treatment you need.
+The tests will tell the doctor if you have bowel cancer, what type it is, and if the cancer has spread (called the stage).

 There are different types of treatment for bowel cancer.
 You may have one or more of these treatments:

-Some people have radiation therapy to relieve pain and other problems caused by the cancer.
+- Some people have radiation therapy to relieve pain and other problems caused by the cancer.

 It is normal for you and your family to have lots of different feelings right now.
 Talking with your doctor, nurse or health care professional will help answer any questions you may have.